Acute Bacterial Rhinosinusitis

 - Pain medicines

-Your healthcare provider may not give you antibiotics at first.
+Your provider may not give you antibiotics at first.
 It is hard to tell if you have a bacterial infection.
-So other treatments may be recommended.
+So other treatments may be advised.
 Antibiotics don’t help rhinosinusitis that is caused by a virus.
 Healthcare providers don’t like to give antibiotics if they’re not needed.
 Many people get better without antibiotics.

 If your symptoms don’t get better in several days, you might need antibiotics.
-If your healthcare provider finds that you have a bacterial infection at your first visit, you might get antibiotics right away.
+If your provider finds that you have a bacterial infection at your first visit, you might get antibiotics right away.

 What are possible complications of acute bacterial rhinosinusitis?

 In rare cases, ABRS may cause complications, such as:

 - Infection of the tissue around the brain and spinal cord (meningitis)

 - Infection of the tissue around the eye (orbital cellulitis)

 - Infection of the sinus bones (osteitis)

 Your healthcare provider will keep track of your symptoms to make sure you don’t have these complications.
 If you do, you might need antibiotics given through an IV (intravenous) line.
 In very rare cases, you might need surgery as well.

 When should I call my healthcare provider?